connorvalentine/ArduinoAquaponics/README.md

 # Part 1: Downloading the Necessary Software

-- 1. Download the Arduino IDE onto your computer.
+### Download the Arduino IDE onto your computer.
 Any version should be fine.
 [Download Arduino IDE](https://www.arduino.cc/en/software)
+1) install all the recommended software when you open the Arduino IDE
+2) Select Board (Arduino MKR WiFi 1010)

+### Option 1: Download the Blynk IoT legacy App .
+    - this is the version I use.
+It was free to get started
+    - Make an account with Blynk [Blynk Sign Up](https://blynk.cloud/dashboard/register)

-- 2. Download the Blynk IoT app onto your phone.
+### Option 2: Download the Blynk IoT app onto your phone.
 Make sure it is NOT the Legacy app, which will no longer be supported.
+You will need to pay $5/month to have the functionality of the legacy app.

+    - I would like to upgrade to this version, but ran out of time.
+The new version supports access from the PC as well.
+There are a lot of cool upgrades, and you would learn a lot about blynk during the transfer from legacy to pro.
     - [Blynk Download on Google Play](https://play.google.com/store/apps/details?id=cloud.blynk&hl=en_US&gl=US).
     - [Blynk Download for Iphone](https://apps.apple.com/us/app/blynk-iot-new/id1559317868).
     - Make an account with Blynk [Blynk Sign Up](https://blynk.cloud/dashboard/register)